YM-Xiu/ViDDAR-Dataset/README.md

-# ViDDAR: Vision Language Model-based Detrimental Content Detection for Augmented Reality
+# ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality
-This repository is for IEEE VR 2025 submission - ViDDAR: Vision Language Model-based Detrimental Content Detection for Augmented Reality.
+This repository is for IEEE VR 2025 submission - ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality.
 It contains download links and the introduction of our collected datasets.

 ## 1. Overview